AcademicsStaffResidentialFacilitiesCalendarAbout WTPContact

 Welcome to the Women's Technology Program in Mechanical Engineering!

-The Women's Technology Program in Mechanical Engineering (WTP-ME) is a four-week residential summer program in the MIT Dept. of Mechanical Engineering to introduce high school students to the basic principles and ideas of mechanical engineering in the summer after 11th grade.
+The Women's Technology Program in Mechanical Engineering (WTP-ME) is a four-week summer program in the MIT Dept. of Mechanical Engineering to introduce high school students to the basic principles and ideas of mechanical engineering in the summer after 11th grade.
 It was created in the summer of 2006 as the second curriculum track of WTP, modeled after the program in Electrical Engineering and Computer Science that was created in 2002.
-More details about WTP can be found on the WTP Home Page
+Many more details about WTP can be found on the WTP Home Page

 Classes taught by graduate students in the MIT ME department provide an in-depth study of many of the subject areas used by mechanical engineers, such as fluid mechanics, materials, statics, heat transfer, thermodynamics, and engineering design.
 Hands-on work is combined with analytical calculations and the use of computer codes for numerical modeling and computer aided design.

-20 participants are selected each year from a nationwide applicant pool of 11th grade applicants who have demonstrated outstanding academic talent in math and science.
+20 participants are selected each year from a nationwide applicant pool of 11th grade US-based applicants who have demonstrated outstanding academic talent in math and science.
 No prior experience in physics or engineering is required, but we do expect students to be able to handle college-level material at a rapid pace.